dr-natetorious/TIM-8301-Principals_of_CyberSecurity/Week3_GlobalSecurity/Readings/README.md

 ### What are policy continuums

 There are many aspects of security that represent policy continuums versus discrete yes/no decisions.
 Consider data sharing vs protection and how they are at odds with each other.
 Freedom of speech and govt stability also influence what are acceptable usages of products in `culturally sensitive contexts`.
-Per country policy, the location within that continuum needs to account for [1] govenrment, [2] society, and [3] international actors-- where givening power to one requires taking it from the other two.
+Per country policy, the location within that continuum needs to account for [1] gpvernment, [2] society, and [3] international actors-- where givening power to one requires taking it from the other two.

 ### How can we move towards commonality